AUSTRALIAN RESEARCH COUNCIL

 Phil's research is in the field of mathematical modelling, and is chiefly concerned with the theory of stochastic processes and applications in ecology, epidemiology, parasitology, telecommunications and chemical kinetics.

-A current project: General Stochastic Models for Branching
+A current project: General stochastic models for branching

 This is joint work with Hanjun Zhang, Anyue Chen (University of Liverpool and Junping Li (Central South University, Changsha).
 A common feature of branching models is that particles or individuals behave independently producing descendants according to the same rule.
 However, since particles may interact, through collision or some other mechanism, this branching property may be lost.
 For this reason, more general branching models have been proposed.
 We are studying a particularly interesting class, which we call the weighted (or non-linear) Markov branching processes.
 We are examining questions concerning the existence and uniqueness of such processes, and criteria for extinction.

-Dr Iadine Chadès, Research Fellow
+Dr Iadine Chadès, Research Fellow (August 2008-August 2009)

 Iadine has research intersests in mathematical modelling and decision making in ecology and conservation biology.
+She is presently a Research Scientist at CSIRO Ecosystems Science.

 Dr Martin O'Hely, Research Fellow (September 2004-November 2007)

 Martin is interested in applications of probability to the biological sciences.
 The bulk of his research to date has addressed problems in population genetics.
+Martin is presently Research Officer in the Bioinformatics Division at the Walter and Eliza Hall Institute (Melbourne).

 Fionnuala Buckley, AMSI-MASCOS PhD Scholar (2007-09)

-Thesis title: Discrete-time Stochastic Metapopulation Models
+Thesis title: Analytical Methods for Stochastic Discrete-time Metapopulation Models

 Ben Cairns, MASCOS PhD Scholar (2003-05)